edgelesssys/contrast/dev-docs/security-overview.md

 - **Contrast Kubernetes runtime**: Contrast comes with a custom Kubernetes `RuntimeClass` that specifies the runtime handler used by `containerd` to manage container execution.
 A custom runtime handler is used to run containers inside Confidential Virtual Machines (CVMs).
 Contrast’s runtime is based on the [Kata Container runtime](https://katacontainers.io/) and the [Confidential Containers (CoCo)](https://confidentialcontainers.org/) project.

-- **Contrast coordinator**: An additional service that is deployed to the cluster and itself runs within a CVM using the Contrast custom runtime.
+- **Contrast coordinator**: An additional service that's deployed to the cluster and itself runs within a CVM using the Contrast custom runtime.
 It serves as the central attestation service, ensuring that only verified workloads are admitted into the trusted service mesh.
-It is configured with the **manifest**, a configuration file (.json) that secifies the trusted reference state of your cluster.
+It's configured with the **manifest**, a configuration file (.json) that defines the trusted reference state of your cluster.
 It specifies cryptographic hashes for all application workloads The Contrast coordinator ensures that CVM attestations are always verified against this manifest before initialized as trusted

 - **Service Mesh:** The Contrast coordinator functions as a Certificate Authority (CA), issuing certificates exclusively to successfully attested workloads, thereby establishing a trusted service mesh.